 Fatty acid taste (FAT) perception is involved in the regulation of dietary fat intake, where impaired FAT is associated with increased fatty food intake.
 There are a number of FAT receptors identified on human taste cells that are potentially responsible for FAT perception.
-Manipulating dietary fat intake, and in turn FAT perception, would elucidate the receptors that are associated with long-term regulation of FAT perception.
-The present study aimed to assess associations between diet-mediated changes to FAT receptors and FAT perception in humans.
-A co-twin randomised controlled trial was conducted, where each matching twin within a pair were randomly allocated to either an 8-week low-fat (LF; <20 % energy fat) or an 8-week high-fat (HF; >35 % energy fat) diet.
-At baseline and week 8, fungiform papillae were biopsied in the fasted state and FAT receptor gene expressions (cluster of differentiation 36 (CD36), free fatty acid receptor 2 (FFAR2), FFAR4, G protein-coupled receptor 84 (GPR84) and a delayed rectifying K+ channel (K+ voltage-gated channel subfamily A member 2; KCNA2)) were measured using RT-PCR; and FAT threshold (FATT) was assessed using three-alternate forced choice methodology.
+Manipulating dietary fat intake, and in turn FAT perception, would elucidate which receptors are associated with long-term regulation of FAT perception.
+This study aimed to assess associations between diet-mediated changes to FAT receptors and FAT perception in humans.
+A co-twin randomized controlled trial was conducted, where each matching twin within a pair were randomly allocated to either an 8-week low-fat (LF; <20% energy fat) or high-fat (HF; >35% energy fat) diet.
+At baseline and week 8, fungiform papillae were biopsied in the fasted state and FAT receptor gene expressions (CD36, FFAR2, FFAR4, GPR84 and KNCA2) were measured using RT-PCR; and fatty acid taste threshold (FATT) was assessed using 3-alternate forced choice methodology.
 Linear mixed models were fitted, adjusting for correlation between co-twins.
-Intake was compliant with the study design, with the LF and HF groups consuming $14\cdot8$ and $39\cdot9$ % energy from fat, respectively.
-Expression of FFAR4 increased by 38 % in the LF group ($P=0\cdot023$; time-diet interaction $P=0\cdot063$). $\Delta FFAR4$ (Δ , week 8-baseline) was associated with Δ fat intake (g) ($\hat{\beta}=-159\cdot4$; $P<0\cdot001$) and Δ FATT ($\hat{\beta}=-8\cdot8$; $P=0\cdot016$).
-In summary, FFAR4 is involved in long-term diet-mediated changes to FAT perception.
-Manipulating dietary fat intake, and therefore FFAR4 expression, might aid in reducing tastemediated passive overconsumption of fatty foods.
+Intakes were compliant with the study design, with the LF and HF groups consuming 14.8% and 39.9% energy from fat, respectively.
+Expression of FFAR4 increased by 38% in the LF group (P=0.023; time-diet interaction P=0.063). $\Delta FFAR4$ (Δ , week 8 - baseline) was associated with Δ fat intake (g) ($\hat{\beta}$ =-159.4; P < 0.001) and $\Delta FATT$ ($\hat{\beta} = -8.8$; P = 0.016).
+In summary, FFAR4 is involved in long-term dietmediated changes to FAT perception.
+Manipulating dietary fat intake, and therefore FFAR4 expression, might aid in reducing taste-mediated passive overconsumption of fatty foods.